-The Company has prepared its condensed interim consolidated financial statements in accordance with International Financial Reporting Standards ("IFRS").
-IFRS represents standards and interpretations approved by the International Accounting Standards Board ("IASB"), and are comprised of IFRSs, International Accounting Standards ("IASS"), and interpretations issued by the IFRS Interpretations Committee ("IFRICs") or the former Standing Interpretations Committee ("SICs").
-The Company's significant accounting policies are described in note 3 of the Company's audited annual consolidated financial statements as at and for the year ended December 31, 2012 and 2011.
+The Company has prepared its audited consolidated financial statements in accordance with International Financial Reporting Standards ("IFRS").
+IFRS represents standards and interpretations approved by the International Accounting Standards Board ("IASB"), and are comprised of IFRSs, International Accounting Standards ("IASs"), and interpretations issued by the IFRS Interpretations Committee ("IFRICs") or the former Standing Interpretations Committee ("SICs").
+The Company's significant accounting policies are described in note 3 of the Company's audited annual consolidated financial statements as at and for the year ended December 31, 2013 and 2012.